 - Reserved turkey meat

-- Salt to taste
+- Sea salt, to taste

-- Optional: cooked egg noodles
+- Optional: cooked egg noodles (omit for paleo + Whole30)

-- Salt to taste
+- Parsley, to serve

 - Remove all of the meat from the turkey and reserve 3 cups for the soup.
 If you've cooked your stuffing in the turkey, make sure to remove it all.

 - Break the roast turkey into 3 or 4 pieces small enough that they will fit in your largest pot.
 Fill the pot with cold water so that the water comes 2 inches above the bones.
 Bring the pot almost to a boil then reduce the heat so that it is barely simmering.
 You want the water to moving around, but not bubbling.
 Cook for 8-10 hours, leaving the lid off.
 (See notes if you'd like to use your crock pot instead.)